 Sir Keith Joseph’s paper on BL was published in the closing days of 1979, with the Prime Minister’s office responding with tacit support for BL – despite the potential pitfalls.
 ‘The choice is stark.
 Either the Government cuts its losses now at a PSBR cost in 1980-’81 of some £1.4bn and 200,000 unemployed; or it finds an extra £130m in 1980-’81 in the hope that BL will struggle through to viability (with a less than 50/50 chance of survival).
 In his paper, Keith Joseph recommends the second course, in particular the approval of BL’s Corporate Plan for the next five years; and the precise limit of 1980 funding to be left to the Chancellor’.

 There was another issue that encouraged the Government to support the Corporate Plan.
 ‘The need for urgency arises because other BL will lose the opportunity of signing the collaborative deal with Honda, for a new middle-sized car – the LC9 (above as the Triumph Acclaim), which BL plans to assemble from mainly Honda components.’

 Part Two will cover December 1979-March 1980, a further 164 pages of documents.
-A key feature of these papers is the Governement discussing Ford’s green light for Bob Lutz – then head of Ford of Europe – to buy British Leyland.
-You can read that now on Honest John Classics.
+A key feature of these papers is the Government discussing Ford’s green light for Bob Lutz – then head of Ford of Europe – to buy British Leyland.

-Part One of the National Archives report on BL’s future prospects, from September-December 1979:
+Part One of the National Archives report on BL’s future prospects, from September-December 1979 – click below.